commercetools/ui-kit/test/percy/README.md

 #### Create files ending in `.visualroute.js`

-Our `visual-testing-playground` detects all files ending in `.visualroute.js`, and creates a route for each of these files.
+Our `visual-testing-app` detects all files ending in `.visualroute.js`, and creates a route for each of these files.
 We can then use these routes in our test files ending in `visualspec.js`

 #### Write tests in ending `.visualspec.js`